-During our review of the Middle School and High School student activity funds, we noted that gifts and donations are occasionally deposited into the student activity funds.
+During our review of the Middle School and High School student activity funds, we noted that donations are occasionally deposited into the student activity funds.
 Student activity funds should be comprised only of funds raised by student activities (clubs, teams, classes, etc.) for the purposes of supporting their ongoing activities.
-Massachusetts General Laws require that gifts and donations be reported as special revenue funds, and not as student activity funds.
+Massachusetts General Laws require that donations be reported as special revenue funds, and not as student activity funds.

-In our review of the High School student activities, we noted disbursements and receipts for the "Principal's Fund."
-These nonstudent activity related monies should be deposited with the Town Treasurer and disbursements should be made through the Town warrant process.
+In our review of the High School student activities, we noted disbursements and receipts for the "Principal's Fund," "Guidance," "Library," "Academic Gut Camp," and "Athletics".
+These nonstudent activity related monies should be deposited with the Town Treasurer, and disbursements should be made through the Town warrant process.
 This will help ensure that none of the student activity accounts are supplanting nonstudent related expenditures.